ifandelse/writing/techpro/Hands On Introduction to React/post.md

 }});
 ```

 > Now that's better.
-I'm resisting the urge to futher 'componentize' `Worksheet` for now.
+I'm resisting the urge to further 'componentize' `Worksheet` for now.
 I really want to be able to add new budget `Item`s, and I'm thinking that could be its own component as well.

 ##A Component for Adding Items
 Creating a component dedicated to allowing you to add a budget item to a worksheet isn't hard at all.
 You may find the tricky part is deciding how to communicate from "child" components up to the parent.
 To quote [Pavan Podila](http://code.tutsplus.com/tutorials/intro-to-the-react-framework--net-35660), "*Within a component-tree, data should always flow down.*" This is super easy with React (as we've seen in the `Worksheet` setting child `Item` components' `props` values).
 But if a child component needs to communicate back up to the parent, what's the best option?
 In my own opinion & experience, this is where some sort of de-coupled messaging (or eventing) approach fits well.
 In my case, I'm going to use [postal.js](https://github.com/postaljs/postal.js) to publish a message from the `ItemAdd` component, and our `Worksheet` component will need to be updated to subscribe to the message and alter the component's state when an item is added.
 First, the `ItemAdd` component: